isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ## Conventions of this document

-In all commands, "$" indicates that it should be run at the operating system terminal.
-But "$" should not be included in the instruction.
+In all commands, `$` indicates that it should be run at the operating system terminal.
+However, `$` is not part of the command and should not be included in the instruction.

 ## Introduction